ickc/log-PyAutoLens/notes.md

 - all `PyAuto*`'s dependencies added.

     > WARN These conda-packages will be overridden by pypi:
-     >   networkx, jsonpickle
+    >        networkx, anesthetic, jsonpickle

 - [ ] setup `PyAuto*` as submodules and use editable dependencies documented in <https://pixi.sh/latest/reference/pixi_manifest/#pypi-dependencies>.